Dion Crabbe

 Dion Kwasi Crabbe (born March 10, 1977) is a sprinter from the British Virgin Islands.
 He won the 100 metres race at the 2002 Central American and Caribbean Games.

 Born in Tortola, Crabbe won the bronze medal over 200 metres at the 1999 Central American and Caribbean Championships.
 He finished sixth at the 2006 Central American and Caribbean Games.

+Crabbe competed for the Central Arizona Vaqueros and for the Mississippi State Bulldogs track and field teams in the NCAA.